Boca Raton Facelift | Deep Plane Facelift

 Dr. Steiger performs facelift surgery under deep sedation (twilight sleep) anesthesia.
 This type of anesthesia will have you sleeping throughout your facial rejuvenation surgery, but does not have the side effects commonly seen from the heavy doses of medication needed for general anesthesia.
 Anesthesia at the Steiger Facial Plastic Surgery center is administered by a board certified anesthesiologist.
 Our Boca Raton Facelift facility is fully accredited and adheres to the highest standards of quality and safety.

 Other forms of anesthetic are available if preferred and can be discussed with you during your facelift consultation.

 Dr. Jacob D Steiger MD is a world renowned Deep Plane Facelift expert.
 He is a South Florida Facelift specialist board certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology- Head & Neck Surgery.
-Dr. Teiger performs the most advanced facelift procedures available in our Boca Raton facelift center.
+Dr. Steiger performs the most advanced facelift procedures available in our Boca Raton facelift center.
 He practices in Boca Raton and Delray Beach, Florida treating patients from Palm Beach, Ft.
 Lauderdale, Miami, as well as patients from all over the US and from around the world.